pip-services/pip-services-docs/content/en/golang/recipes/memory_persistence/_index.md

 ### Custom Persistence Methods

 As mentioned above, developers can also implement custom persistent methods.
-Inside those methods, they can access data objects via the _items property.
-When stored data is modified, developers must finish the transaction by calling the base class’s save() method.
+Inside those methods, they can access data objects via the **Items** property.
+When stored data is modified, developers must finish the transaction by calling the base class’s **Save()** method.
 Below is an example of a custom persistent method.

 ```go